lildann/CV/README.md

 </div>

 I am an organised and creative full-stack Junior Developer.
-I love problem-solving and analysing traditional structures and formats to make them more efficient and prodcutive.
-In November 2021 I graduated from [Makers Academy](#projects), proactively committed to self-led life-long learning.
+I love problem-solving and analysing traditional structures and formats to make them more efficient and productive.
+In November 2021 I graduated from [Makers Academy](#projects).

+I'm a proactive and driven person.
 Before Makers, I worked in the contemporary art world in galleries and museums in Berlin, New York and London.
 This career let me work with many different people on exciting large-scale projects, managing the delivery and organisation of ambitious exhibitions within hard deadlines.

 The bootcamp has enabled me to switch from a facilitator to a maker.
 Driven by curiosity, possibility, and a desire to keep learning, I am looking for a role where I can extend my programming knowledge and gain business development experience, while contributing to well-designed, useful tech that can make a difference to everyday life.

 ## Projects

 The Makers course focused on pair programming, test driven development, agile processes, and learning by doing.
-You can see my progression throughout the course on my [Github](https://github.com/lildann/), but here are a few select projects to demonstrate what I learnt during the course:
+You can see my progression throughout the course on [Github](https://github.com/lildann/), but here are a few projects to demonstrate what I learnt during the course:

 | Name                         | Description       | Timeframe              | Tech |
 | ---------------------------- | ----------------- | ----------------- | ----------|